Compare long-term loans

 Just answer a few simple questions and we’ll run a soft search on your credit file to find out which loans you may be eligible for.
 A soft credit check isn’t marked on your file, so it won’t affect your credit score in any way.

-Just be aware that our eligibility tool gives you an idea of which loans you could be eligible for.
+Our eligibility tool is designed to give you an idea of which loans you could be eligible for.
 It’s not a guarantee that you’ll be accepted.

 How do I choose the best long-term loan for me?